PE5I/cs-course-projects/Attendance-Application/README.md

 # Attendance-Application
-Stores records of student absences
+Stores records of student absences.
+Class project from fall 2017.